microsoft/vcpkg/docs/maintainers/cmake-guidelines.md

   # else calls do_the_thing(WORKING_DIRECTORY "${arg_WORKING_DIRECTORY}")
   do_the_thing(${working_directory})
   ```
-- There are no "pointer" parameters
+- There are no "pointer" or "in-out" parameters
-  (where a user passes a variable name rather than the contents)
+  (where a user passes a variable name rather than the contents),
-  except for out parameters.
+  except for simple out-parameters.
 - Variables are not assumed to be empty.
-If the variable is intended to be used locally, it must be explicitly initialized to empty with `set(FOO "")`.
+  If the variable is intended to be used locally,
+  it must be explicitly initialized to empty with `set(foo "")`.
 - All variables expected to be inherited from the parent scope across an API boundary (i.e. not a file-local function) should be documented.
 Note that all variables mentioned in triplets.md are considered documented.
-- Out parameters are only set in `PARENT_SCOPE`.
+- Out parameters are only set in `PARENT_SCOPE`, and are never read.
-- `CACHE` variables are not used.
+- `CACHE` variables are used only for global variables which are shared among functions,
-  - Exception: internal global variables to avoid duplicating work.
+  and for internal state to avoid duplicating work.
 - `include()`s are only allowed in `ports.cmake` or `vcpkg-port-config.cmake`.
 - `foreach(RANGE)`'s arguments _must always be_ natural numbers,
   and `<start>` _must always be_ less than or equal to `<stop>`.
-  - This must be checked if necessary.
+  - This must be checked.
 - All port-based scripts must use `include_guard(GLOBAL)`
   to avoid being included multiple times.
-- `set(VAR )` should not be used.
-Use `unset(VAR)` to unset a variable,
+- `set(var)` should not be used.
+Use `unset(var)` to unset a variable,
-  and `set(VAR "")` to set it to the empty value. _Note: this works for use as a list and as a string_
+  and `set(var "")` to set it to the empty value. _Note: this works for use as a list and as a string_

 ### CMake Versions to Require